sstsimulator/sst-docs/docs/tools/commandLine/sst-info.md

 ### Remarks

 The command line utility, sst-info, lists documented Components, SubComponents, Events, Modules, Partitioners, and Generators within an Element Library.
-Additionally sst-info will include more information for each of the types.
+See below for more details on what sst-info will include for each of the types.

 - Components
   - Describes the Components in the Element Library.